 We use a rolling application deadline.
 We start reviewing applications on the “review date” and continue to accept applications until all positions have been filled.
 This webpage will be updated to indicate when all spots have been filled and no further applications are being accepted.

-If you wish to intern in the fall, when EDP 605 Techniques is being taught, then the review date is March 20 of the prior spring. **Status Update: We are no longer accepting applications for Fall 2019 internship**
+If you wish to intern in the fall, when EDP 605 Techniques is being taught, then the review date is March 20 of the prior spring. **Status Update: We will start accepting applications for Fall 2024 internship on 2/1/24**

-If you wish to intern in the spring, when EDP 652 Theories is being taught, then the review date is October 20 of the prior fall. **Status Update: We are not yet accepting applications for Spring 2020 internship**
+If you wish to intern in the spring, when EDP 652 Theories is being taught, then the review date is October 20 of the prior fall. **Status Update: We will start accepting applications for Spring 2025 internship on 9/1/24**